reuben-s/pywinpipes/README.md

 # pywinpipes
-Asynchronous Windows named pipes in Python written in pure Python.
+Windows named pipes in pure Python.

 ## Implemented
 - Win API C++ Python bindings
+- New pipe message callback
+- Custom exceptions where needed

 ## To do
-- Custom exceptions
-- Async functionality (duh!)
+- Fix blocking behaviour from C++ dll
+- Other various callbacks
+- Pipe client wrapper